Integrating WiFi and Bluetooth LE to drive rapid IoT growth

 The trouble with this is that WiFi access points are ubiquitous.
 BLE access points are not.
 In order to deploy a BLE solution using BLE tags, it’s been necessary to install and maintain BLE access points alongside an existing WiFi infrastructure in a somewhat painful and redundant way.
 Thankfully the gradual production of WiFi access points that can also scan BLE by the likes of Meraki and Ruckus for example, has represented a noteworthy step towards eliminating this inconvenience altogether.

 To put it in perspective, the transmitter becomes the only piece of hardware required to deploy an asset tracking solution.
 That’s pretty sweet!

 Now with recent news of an integration between Ruckus WiFi / BLE access points and Kontakt.io BLE tags, the door has been opened to a vast market of existing access point infrastructures that will soon begin supporting low-cost, high-performance BLE tags for myriad location-based services.
 Unsure if your WiFi infrastructure can support BLE?
 Ask us here.

-WiFi and BLE scanning access points will soon become the norm, creating an enormous market for location-based services powered by BLE.
+WiFi and BLE scanning access points will soon become the norm, creating an enormous market for location-based services powered by Bluetooth LE.
 I’ll discuss this further in an upcoming post, but this means that the race to digitalize your business model has become easier and your industry more competitive.